benjick/docker-usenet/README.md

 # Usenet in Docker

 Create a usenet downloader setup easily with the power of Docker.
+All built on Alpine.

 ## Todo